CartoDB/CartoDB-basemaps/data/README.md

 8. run `node generalizations_sql.js public | node cartodb_sql.js -f /dev/stdin` into your DB
   *It can be more efficient to run this on the DB server in parallel*

-8. Ensure the Azo Sans, DejaVu unicode, unifont fonts are available on your instance.
+9. Ensure the Azo Sans, DejaVu unicode, unifont fonts are available on your instance.
-9. Open index.html to see your basemap being rendered from CartoDB.
-The styles will be regenerated on refresh.